Gordon999/Pi-Pirate-Audio-MP3-Radio-player/README.md

 Put Album Cover images in Album Name directory, use .jpgs and ideally 240 x 240.

+If you can't see the text on the image you can add a file called colors.txt in the Album Name directory containing r,g,b values eg. 0,0,0 for black.

+If you don't have an image and want a colored backround you can add a file called backgnd.txt in the Album Name directory containing r,g,b values eg. 200,0,0 for red.

 Put Radio Station logo images in /home/USERNAME/, use .jpgs and ideally 240 x 240.
 Name must be same as Radio Stn + .jpg. eg Radio Paradise Rock.jpg.